 During this time, the COVID-19 Permission Form is replacing the Parent Permission Form.
 Please have this form completed by caregivers when you return to in-person meetings or activities.

 Use these questions and reminders to help decide how and when to return to troop activities.

 Troop Meeting Space.
 At this time, troops should keep activities within the counties of GSWPA.
 Outdoor spaces where social distancing can be maintained are strongly recommended for meetings.
 Get advance permission from the property owner or the jurisdiction that provides the location.

 For meetings held at public facilities, contact the facility ahead of time and ask:

 - Is the space cleaned, and touch surfaces (i.e., tabletops, light switches, chairs, etc.) sanitized, at least daily.

 - Who else uses the space (how often, what size is the group)?
 Is the space cleaned between groups?

 - What type of faucets / soap dispensers are available in the restroom (sensory or manual)?

 Then, consider whether you can supplement any practices that are less ideal.
 For example, if you will arrive after another user group, plan to bring sanitizing wipes to get the space ready for your troop.
 Another example: if faucets are manual, take some time to show girls how to shut them off with a paper towel.
 Use paper towels for doorknobs whenever possible.

-Meetings may not be held on personal property or in personal homes, fitness centers, or gyms where a greater risk for contracting the virus may exist.
+Meetings may not be held at fitness centers or gyms where a greater risk for contracting the virus may exist.
 Schools or churches may not permit outside groups on-premises, so always check and confirm ahead of time.